Also known as Bowel Cancer or Colon Cancer

 • A phytonutrient called quercetin (found in red onions and grapes) has been found to decrease the number and size of polyps.

 • Another factor is ‘intestinal transit time’ = the time it takes for food to go through the digestive system.
 If you don’t have daily bowel movements then you have a problem – probably not enough fiber.
-24 to 36 hours is ideal.
-On conventional diets it can be 4 or 5 days.

 • As well as fiber, another beneficial compound is ‘phytates’, found in whole grains, beans, nuts, and seeds.